Why hasn’t my road been gritted?

 If it snows for a long period of time, the snow will stick onto a road, even though we may have already gritted it.

 Where are all the gritters?

-Gritting usually takes place late at night or very early in the morning and is timed to ensure the whole primary network is treated before road surface temperatures fall below zero.
+Gritting usually takes place late at night, or very early in the morning, and is timed to ensure the primary gritting network is treated before road surface temperatures fall below zero.

 Who makes the decision to grit the roads and how?

 Throughout the winter season, The Highway Maintenance Team operates a winter service duty rota that provides 24/7 cover to monitor weather conditions and make appropriate decisions.
 Officers are trained to interpret information provided by a specialist winter weather forecasting bureau that provides data throughout the winter season.

 The forecast, received on a daily basis, gives predictions of the possibility of freezing road temperatures, snow etc, and the time those conditions may occur.
 Other live data is received from weather stations in the Oldham area including air and road temperatures, rainfall and road moisture, cloud cover and wind direction all of which is monitored 24 hours a day during the winter maintenance season.

 We use 10mm crushed rock salt to melt ice or prevent it from forming on the roads during winter and this is spread onto the road using purpose-built gritters.
 The spreaders at the rear of the gritters are designed to give an even distribution of salt across the road and spread the salt at a controlled rate.
 The gritting vehicles also have fittings which enable a snowplough to be fitted when needed.